 - Browse to the MDB and then select files in .txt format

 - The file will open and you can view them

 Use MS Access 2007

 MS Access 2007 can also be used to open and view MDB files.
 However, it does not guarantee that all the components of the MDB database will open or not.
-Access 2007 is a medium version among the earlier and latest MS Access version, so it serves as a mediator to view MDB files.
+Access 2007 is a medium version among the earlier and latest MS Access versions, so it serves as a mediator to view MDB files.

-By, following the above methods you can view the MDB files in Excel and Notepad.
+By, following the above methods, you can view the MDB files in Excel and Notepad.
 Once checked, convert these MDB files in ACCDB format to make them compatible with the latest version of MS Access.